alukosdev/ccsp/reference/glossary.md

 The application has been approved by management.
 ==- Application Certification
 The application meets technical requirements.
+== Artificial Intelligence
+Artificial intelligence is the ability of devices to perform human-like analysis.
+Artificial intelligence operates by consuming a large amount of data and recognizing patterns and trends in the data.

+Contains humanized and analytical types.
 ==- Asset
 Anything of value to a company.
 ==- Attributes